GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

        path: 'unused'
        message: 'unused'

-   # All resources (of all kinds) that share a mutex value will block rather
+   # All resources (of all kinds) that share a mutex value block rather than
-   # than executing concurrent API requests.
+   # executing concurrent API requests.
-   # Terraform field names enclosed in double curly braces will be replaced
+   # Terraform field names enclosed in double curly braces are replaced with
-   # with the field values from the resource at runtime.
+   # the field values from the resource at runtime.
    # mutex: RESOURCE_NAME/{{name}}

    parameters: